bcgov/nr-permitting-data-spec/index.md

   </div>

   <div class="mb-3 mt-5 px-5">
-    <p>Our Team:
+    <p><strong>Our Team:</strong><br><br>
     Founded in 2023, we are a data driven team, developing data standards with our partners and from work done by former contributors and projects.
 Our team focuses on enabling cross-sector permitting data best practices with the ultimate goal of being able to effectively integrate permitting data within the province.</p>
     <div class="row">
       {% for card in iconCards %}
       <div class="icon-list col-sm-4">